mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 The response will show the pending payment status and all the information needed to show to the buyer.

-The `transaction_data` will provide data to make the payment available via QR code.
+The `transaction_data` will provide the data to make the payment available via QR code.
 These are the attributes:

 | Attributes| Description |
 | --- | --- |